Review and computational comparison of adaptive least-squares finite element schemes: Numerical experiments

 As expected from the theoretical convergence result in Theorem~\ref{thm:convergence_separate}, Figure~\ref{fig:microstructure_rho} approves that the choice of the parameter \(0 < \rho < 1\) has no influence on the optimal convergence rate.
 However, the reduction of the parameter \(\rho\) decreases the number of solution steps significantly.
 While \cite{Rabus2015} suggests a relatively small \(\rho\) of about \(0.1\) for best overall performance, a value close to one allows a more sensitive behaviour in the distinction of the two refinement cases.
 Accordingly, the choice of \(\rho =0.8\) in the remaining experiments is preferable for an informative numerical comparison.

-In order to investigate the performance of the three algorithms, Figure~\ref{fig:microstructure_runtime} displays the mean total runtime in each iteration of the adaptive loop.
-While NALSFEM and CALSFEM exhibit almost linear complexity with respect to the number of degrees of freedom, the runtime of SALSFEM increases quadratically in the iterations with data approximation in Case~B. A closer investigation of the mean refinement time in Figure~\ref{fig:microstructure_approx_runtime} supports this quadratic complexity of the AA algorithm.
+In order to investigate the performance of the three algorithms, Figure~\ref{fig:microstructure_runtime} displays the mean total runtime in each iteration from 10 independent runs of the adaptive loop.
+All three refinement algorithms exhibit almost linear complexity with respect to the number of degrees of freedom.
+Note that the direct solution of the algebraic linear system prevents linear complexity of the overall implementation at hand.

 The plot in Figure~\ref{fig:microstructure_performance} displaying the estimator values versus the cumulative mean runtime instead of the number of degrees of freedom better represents the practical performance.
 The adaptive algorithms ran up to \(10^5\) degrees of freedom.
 In particular for the beginning of the computation the SALSFEM is superior to the other refinement strategies.
 This is because of the reduced number of solution steps which may be further decreased by reducing the parameter \(\rho\).
-Later during the computation SALSFEM becomes less competitive with a suboptimal convergence rate of \(0.25\) due to the observed quadratic complexity of the approximation algorithm.
-Nevertheless, it still yields the smallest value of the least-squares functional while also using the tenfold computation time.
+Later NALSFEM and SALSFEM provide comparable results.

-As a reference, Figure~\ref{fig:microstructure_performance} displays the value \(LS(f; \sigma_\ell, u_\ell) \approx 1.47202817 \times 10^{-2}\) resulting from a computation of a fine uniform mesh with \(393\,216\) triangles (\texttt{ndof}\( = 786\,433\)).
-The solution and estimation took an average runtime of about \(8.31\) seconds (without considering the time for the generation of the fine mesh).
-The SALSFEM algorithm achieves the same accuracy already after less than 2 seconds.
-NALSFEM uses about 5 seconds and even CALSFEM reaches this threshold after 8 seconds although it does not guarantees the control of the data approximation error at all.
+As a reference, Figure~\ref{fig:microstructure_performance} displays the value \(LS(f; p_\ell, u_\ell) \approx 1.02110264 \times 10^{-2}\) resulting from a computation of a fine uniform mesh with \(786\,432\) triangles (\texttt{ndof}\({} = 1\,572\,865\)).
+The solution and estimation took an average runtime of about \(21.72\) seconds (without considering the time for the generation of the fine mesh and the computation of the alternative estimators).
+The SALSFEM algorithm achieves the same accuracy already after 3 seconds.
+NALSFEM and even CALSFEM reach this threshold after approximately 10 seconds although the latter does not guarantee any control of the data approximation error.
 This is another striking evidence of the superiority of adaptive mesh-refinement algorithms.

 Finally, Figure~\ref{fig:microstructure_approx_optimality} confirms the quasi-optimality of the AA algorithm \cite[axiom~(B1) in Sect.~2.4]{MR3719030} with respect to the number of degrees of freedom.